SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Aliases: r

 - **%rps** `<@member: Optional>`
-    - Info: Plays a game of Rock, Paper, Scissors with the mentioned Member.
+    - Info: **Slash version available.** Plays a game of Rock, Paper, Scissors with the mentioned Member.
 If you don't mention a Member, you will play against Tabuu 3.0 himself.
     - Example: `%rps @ExampleUser`
     - Aliases: rockpaperscissors, rochambeau, roshambo